borgbackup/borg/docs/installation.rst

 If a new version is released, you will have to manually download it and replace the old version using the same steps as shown above.

+To install on Windows just extract the zip anywhere and add the bin directory to your ``PATH`` environment variable

 .. _pyinstaller: http://www.pyinstaller.org
 .. _releases: https://github.com/borgbackup/borg/releases